Mark O'Connell (bishop): Auxiliary Bishop of Boston

 On June 3, 2016, Pope Francis appointed O'Connell as an auxiliary bishop of Boston and titular bishop of Gigthi in Tripolitana.
 He was consecrated on August 24, 2016, at the Cathedral of the Holy Cross by Cardinal Seán O'Malley, with Bishops Walter Edyvean and Peter Uglietto serving as co-consecrators.

 As auxiliary bishop, O'Connell was assigned the north region of the archdiocese and appointed pastor of St. Theresa Parish in North Reading, Massachusetts, until December 2022.
 From January 2023, he served as vicar general and moderator of the curia of the archdiocese.
 For the US Conference of Catholic Bishops, O'Connell is a member of the Committee for the Protection of Children & Young People.

 Bishop of Albany

 On October 20, 2025, Pope Leo XIV named him the bishop of Albany, as successor to retiring Bishop Edward Scharfenberger.
-He is scheduled to be installed on December 5, 2025.
+He was installed on December 5, 2025.